Smokin’ Ball Bearing Action: L.C. Smith No. 8

 I talked the junk shop owner down the street into taking $20 for the Olympia SG3, so I brought Large Marge home.
 She immediately started doing laundry and ironing.

-I feel like a rube in such a heady typing atmosphere.
-I can’t say anything intelligent about the touch or action or whatever since my experience with typewriters is pretty much limited to the last three months of my life, so I will just say this: the Olympia SG3 types real good.
+Other typospherians have waxed rhapsodic over the qualities of the Olympia SG3, but I can’t say anything intelligent about the touch or action or whatever since my experience with typewriters is pretty much limited to the last three months of my life, so I will just say this: the Olympia SG3 types real good.
 I love her.
 She stays.
 She is GINORMOUS.

 Despite the Olympia SG3’s matronly appearance, the lady is a tiger.
 She slips out of her clothing quite readily.